 Most likely, the revolving credit card fits your understanding of a credit card better, as it allows you actual credit, let’s say of 2.500 euros.
 Every purchase you make deducts from that allowance.
 At the end of the month, you will receive your credit card bill with the accumulated amount of all purchases.
 Should you then pay the full amount via wire transfer from your bank account, you will not pay interest.
 However, most revolving credit card providers offer you to pay in installments in exchange for costly interest fees on the unpaid credit.

-Now we know that a debit card is not an actual credit card, however, we don’t want to leave it unmentioned, as it is the most common type of banking card in Germany.
-Mobile banks like N26, do not offer a credit card, but instead only a debit card.
+We know that a debit card is not an actual credit card; however, we don’t want to leave it unmentioned, as it is the most common type of banking card in Germany.
+Mobile banks like N26 do not offer a credit card, but instead only a debit card.
 With a debit card, each purchase will automatically be deducted from your bank account.
 Depending on your bank, this happens instantly or within 24 hours.
 Therefore, you do not have a ‘true’ credit available.

-Throughout this guide, we will only focus on charge and revolving credit cards, as these are the only ‘true’ credit cards, actually giving you credit.
+Throughout this guide, we will only focus on charge and revolving credit cards, as these are the only ‘true’ credit cards that actually give you credit.

-What is the best credit card to use in Germany?
+What is the best credit card type to use in Germany?

-Here are our top picks for the best free credit card in Germany this year.
+Here are our top picks for the best free credit card in Germany for foreigners this year.

-❗️❗ Very Important Note: After successfully applying to any of these credit cards, you need to follow these two steps, otherwise you will not receive the credit card:
+After successfully applying to any of these credit cards, you need to follow these two steps; otherwise, you will not receive the credit card:

 So be sure to check your email and postal mailbox frequently within the next two weeks after your application.